prawnzyy/tp/docs/UserGuide.md

 ### Deleting Recipes : `delete`

-Deletes a specific recipe from [BA]king [BR]ead when you longer need it.
+Deletes a specific recipe from [Ba]king [Br]ead when you longer need it.

 Format: `delete UUID`